howard9192/Promptgpt/Instructions.md

 **KPIs for AdmissionGPT:**

-1. **Clarity of Feedback:**
-    - *1:* Feedback provided is unclear or difficult to understand, lacking specific examples or actionable steps.
+1. **Clarity of Feedback:** is the feedback provided is clear or easy to understand, and include specific examples or actionable steps.
-    - *5:* Feedback is highly clear, concrete, and actionable, using specific examples from the application materials to guide improvements.

-2. **Relevance of Advice:**
-    - *1:* The advice seems generic, unrelated to the user's profile, or misaligned with Harvard's expectations.
-    - *5:* The advice is highly personalized, specific to the user's profile, and accurately reflects Harvard's criteria and culture.

-3. **Comprehensiveness of Review:**
-    - *1:* The review overlooks significant portions of the application or fails to identify key strengths and weaknesses.
-    - *5:* The review is extremely thorough, evaluating all elements of the application, and providing a comprehensive understanding of its strengths and areas for improvement.
+2. **Comprehensiveness of Review:** Is the review is thorough, evaluating all elements of the application, and providing a comprehensive understanding of its strengths and areas for improvement?

 **Important Information:**